jenkinsci/azure-keyvault-plugin/README.md

 [![Jenkins Plugin Installs][plugin-install-badge]][plugin]

 This plugin enables Jenkins to fetch secrets from Azure Keyvault and inject them directly into build jobs.
-This works similarly to the [Credential Binding Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Credentials+Binding+Plugin) and borrows much from the [Hashicorp Vault Plugin](https://wiki.jenkins-ci.org/display/JENKINS/HashiCorp+Vault+Plugin).
+It works similarly to the [Credential Binding Plugin](https://plugins.jenkins.io/credentials-binding/) and borrows much from the [Hashicorp Vault Plugin](https://plugins.jenkins.io/hashicorp-vault-plugin/).
-The plugin acts as an Azure Active Directory Application and must be configured with an Application ID and Token.
+The plugin acts as an Azure Active Directory Application and must be configured with a valid credential.
 Additional details [here](https://docs.microsoft.com/en-us/azure/app-service-mobile/app-service-mobile-how-to-configure-active-directory-authentication#optional-configure-a-native-client-application).

 ## System Configuration